lorenzospanio/LLM-Augmented-Training-Ego4D-NLQ/README.md

 ## How to Run
 The entire process is detailed in the Jupyter Notebook.
-**Ego4D CLI Setup:** You need to sign the Ego4D license and obtain your access keys from the [official website](https://ego4ddataset.com/).
-Configure the CLI with your keys.
+**Ego4D CLI Setup:** You need to sign the Ego4D license and obtain your access keys from the official website to onfigure the CLI with your keys.

 ## Results